Chat with us, powered by LiveChat

 The waterfall is the highlight of Gleninchaquin Park though, and it’s also central to the beauty of the surrounding landscapes, as it feeds several glorious rivers.
 There are several walking routes through the area, but it’s difficult to miss the tall waterfall plummeting from the top of the rocks.

-Close to the border with Northern Ireland, County Cavan is the home of Tullydermot Falls, a much-undervisited part of the country and a quiet place to explore.
+Close to the border with Northern Ireland, County Cavan is the home of Tullydermot Falls, a much-under-visited part of the country and a quiet place to explore.

 The falls are on the Claddagh River, as it flows down from the Culcaigh Mountains.
-You can easily walk to Tullydermot from the car park close to Glangevlin road.
+You can easily walk to Tullydermot from the car park close to Glangevlin Road.
 The falls are beautifully picturesque, with boulders strewn around the plunge pool and trees rising from the cliff top.

 The area is also home to a number of other attractions, including caves and historic sights.